AllenDowney/ThinkBayes/README.md

 There are several places in the text where it was not clear to me where he got his datasets.
 Rather than making something up, I just let the code cells fail to execute.
-I hope Alan will help me rectify these situations.
+I hope Allen will help me rectify these situations.
 If not, and there is enough interest, we can make some decisions and get the cells working.

 I put his code in a /code subdirectory.
 I did not fix the references in the book, which specify going to his home page to get the code.
+Again, I wanted to make as few editorial decisions as possible.

 I did alter most of the code to work with Python 3.
 Mainly by using